mParticle/docs/src/pages/guides/data-master/index.md

 ---
 title: Data Master
+seoTitle: mParticle Data Master documentation
+seoDescription: Learn how Data Master helps you validate customer data before it gets shared across systems, applications and teams with this documentation guide.
 ---

 Data Master allows you to standardize and validate customer data before it gets shared across systems, applications and teams.
 It encompasses the following features: